NBD407 Business Model Innovation

 - has in-depth knowledge of the most recent research in the field of business model innovation

-- understand trends that are disrupting different industries and how these require new business models (e.g., the sharing economy, digitalisation, circular economy, social entrepreneurship)
+- understand trends that are disrupting different industries and how these require new business models (e.g., the sharing economy, disruptive innovation, digitalization, social entrepreneurship)

 - knows how to design a business model from scratch and how to integrate (social or commercial) value creation into the business model

-- is able to design, adapt and innovate a business model
+- design, adapt and innovate a business model

-- can identify the facilitators and barriers to business model innovation in established companies versus start-ups
+- identify the facilitators and barriers to business model innovation in established companies versus start-ups

-- is able to balance the need between commercial versus social value creation in designing a business model
+- balance the need for commercial versus social value creation in designing a business model

-- has advanced research ability, problem solving and critical reflection
+- advanced research ability, problem-solving and critical reflection

-- can plan and execute project work in an international team during the length of the semester
+- plan and execute project work in an international team during the length of the semester

-- can communicate findings of the project in a clear and engaging manner
+- communicate findings of the project in a clear and engaging manner

 The course will consist of a combination of lectures, team presentations, guest lectures and case discussions.